geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 We are almost there.
 The only thing left to do is to update the quote service (`quote.service.ts`) to use the new repository to save and load the quotes.

-First inject the repository via the service's constructor.
+First, inject the repository via the service's constructor.

 ```ts
 import { CarBrand, CarBrandRepository, CarInsuranceQuoteRepository } from './repositories';